-Jewelry allowed while in clinical uniform or the clinical setting includes a watch, maximum of three piercings, and a single ring.
+Jewelry allowed while in clinical uniform or the clinical setting includes a watch, maximum of three ear piercings, a single nose stud that sits flat to the nose, and a single ring.
 Specific criteria are as follows:

 - 1. Watches: must have a second hand and be of a neutral color i.e. gold, silver, and /or combination, white, or black without rhinestones or embellishments.
 There are to be no cloth or leather bands worn in the clinical setting. - 2.
 Rings: should be a simple band without stones. - 3.
-Piercings: Earrings are limited to a single set of small posts in the earlobes, with the exception of a daith piercing per the discretion of a healthcare provider.
+Ear Piercings: Earrings are limited to a single set of small posts in the earlobes, except for a daith piercing per the discretion of a healthcare provider.
 The total sum of piercings should not exceed three.
-No bright colors are allowed and colors must compliment the uniform.
-Facial or dermal (eyebrow, nose, tragus, tongue, or lip) piercings are not allowed while in uniform. - 4.
-Necklaces: are not to be worn in the clinical setting. - 5.
-Hair jewelry: is not allowed other than simple barrette, ponytail, or black white or gray headband not greater than 2 inches in width.
+No bright colors are allowed, and colors must complement the uniform.
+Facial or dermal (eyebrow, tragus, tongue, or lip) piercings are not allowed while in uniform. - 4.
+Nose piercing: A single nose piercing is permitted.
+This piercing must be a stud that sits flat to the nose.
+No hoops or loops are permitted to be displayed in the nose.

+- 5. Necklaces: are not to be worn in the clinical setting. - 6.
+Hair jewelry: is not allowed other than simple barrette, ponytail, or black, white or gray headband not greater than 2 inches in width. - 7.
+Follow additional dress-code requirements for specialty areas or clinical site.